AdmireKhulumo/Final-Exam-Mark-ML-Prediction/README.md

 * **Flask API** - A python backend server app with an API route that accepts an array input then uses a pre-defned prediction model to return a single final exam mark.

 * **React Client Web App** - This client consumes the Flask API by sending it some inputs from the user then receiving an estimate of that student's final mark according to the parameters supplied.

+## Future Improvements
+I wish to produce the same kind of application using real data from a local university.
+Such a platform could be used byschool councillors to predict a student's final mark and offer councelling or helpbefore it is too late.
+The only challenge is to collect the necessary data.